techloset/smtp-ai-b03/01_python/README.md

 ## Lists – Basics
 **Main goals**
-- I want you to use **lists** to store and work with collections of values.
+- How to use **lists** to store and work with collections of values.

 **Topics**
 - Create lists like `[]` and `[1, 2, 3]`.